-Professor Katz work has been featured in a wide variety of multidisciplinary academic outlets, including Science, Plos One, Physica A and Artificial Intelligence & Law.
-In addition, his work has been published in legal journals including Emory Law Journal, Iowa Law Review, Illinois Law Review, Virginia Tax Review, Cornell Journal of Law & Public Policy, Journal of Law & Politics, Journal of Legal Education.
+Professor Katz has published work in a wide variety of academic outlets, including Science, Plos One, Physica A and Artificial Intelligence & Law.
+In addition, his work has been published in legal journals including Emory Law Journal, Iowa Law Review, Illinois Law Review, Virginia Tax Review, Cornell Journal of Law & Public Policy, Ohio State Law Journal, Journal of Law & Politics, and Journal of Legal Education.
 Professor Katz is currently working on two book projects including an edited volume entitled Legal Informatics (Cambridge University Press - 2018 Forthcoming) and a book on technology + innovation in law.

 His work has been highlighted in a number of media outlets, including the New York Times, The Wall Street Journal, Financial Times, BBC Radio, Wired, Vox, National Public Radio, Slate Magazine, Huffington Post, 538, Bloomberg Businessweek, ABA Journal, Law Technology News and The American Lawyer.